bisnad/MotionUtilities/MocapPlayer/README.md

 #### Functionality

-The software can play motion capture recordings of a single performer that have been saved in FBX or BVH format.
+The software can play motion capture recordings of a single performer that have been saved in [FBX](https://en.wikipedia.org/wiki/FBX#:~:text=FBX%20(from%20Filmbox)%20is%20a,series%20of%20video%20game%20middleware.) or [BVH](https://en.wikipedia.org/wiki/Biovision_Hierarchy#:~:text=BioVision%20Hierarchy%20(BVH)%20is%20a,acquired%20by%20Motion%20Analysis%20Corporation.)) format.
 The playback loops between a user specified start and end frame.
 While a recording is played, the recorded performer is graphically depicted as a simple stick figure.
 Also, while the software plays, it sends for each frame the joint information of the performer as OSC data.
 This information includes the joint position and rotation both in global and local coordinates.
 In global coordinates, joint positions and rotations are relative to an absolute reference position and rotation in space.
 In local coordinates, joint positions and rotations are relative to the positions and rotations of the parent joints.
 Before closing the software, playback has to be stopped.

 #### Graphical User Interface